-- Measures are divided into Count, Spatial, Intensity, Position, Coordination, Texture, and Colocalization categories. - Each category has some default measurements selected.
-Other available measures can be selected as needed. - A channel selection is located in the Intensity, Texture, and Colocalization categories.
+- Measures are divided into Count, Spatial, Intensity, Position, Coordination, Texture and Colocalization categories. - Each category has some default measurements selected and other available measure can be selected as needed. - A channel selection is located in the Intensity, Texture and Colocalization categories.
 It allows to perform intensity-relevant measurements on wavelengths other than the one used for segmentation.
 For example, segment nuclei in the DAPI channel and measure intensity within a nuclear mask in FITC channel.